heremaps/gluecodium/docs/franca.md

             ExternalType = "example/ExampleStruct.h"
             ExternalName = "::external::SomeStruct"
         }

-        enum exampleEnum {
-            ExternalType = "example/ExampleEnum.h"
-            ExternalName = "::external::SomeEnum"
     }
-    }

-### Struct field: ExternalGetter/ExternalSetter
+### Struct field, Attribute: ExternalGetter/ExternalSetter

-These FDEPL properties control whether the accessor methods are used as a source of data for the given Franca struct.
+These FDEPL properties control whether the accessor methods are used as a source of data for the given Franca field.
 Default value is `null`, i.e. the struct field is used as a data source by the "glue layer" generated code (i.e. JNI and CBridge).
 If a non-empty values are given, the given getter and setter function are used instead.
 This property has no effect on generated code for public APIs (i.e. C++, Java, and Swift).